 REVIEW AND DOWNLOAD APPLICATION: Jean Baptiste Pointe DuSable Commemoration Essay Competition 2020 APPLICATION HERE

 MUST be a Chicago Public Schools Elementary Student in 3rd OR 5th grade within the 2019-20 School Year

 - Student must complete the application and submit via email

-Chicago Public Schools, Friends of DuSable and partners, encourages schools to enter this essay contest with an approach that supports inquiry and demonstrates the pursuit of excellence.
+Chicago Public Schools and partners encourage schools to enter this essay contest with an approach that supports inquiry and demonstrates the pursuit of excellence.
 Please read these instructions carefully before beginning the contest!

 - A school may submit up to two (2) entries (one per grade level).
 Three (3) citywide winners will be selected, in each grade: 1st, 2nd, and 3rd place.
 Each Citywide winner will be awarded several prizes (including a special prize for first place overall city-wide winners in the 3rd and 5th grades.
 Second and third place winners will receive monetary prizes.
 All will be part of the Mayors City of Chicago Birthday Celebration.)

 - Each entry must be the work of a single student.
 Group entries are not acceptable.

 How to submit applications?
 Students must download the application here: Jean Baptiste Pointe DuSable Commemoration Essay Competition (to download the application click the blue text, review the link and then click “Download Application”.)
 Email a scanned copy of the completed application to CollegeScholarships@cps.edu.

 The email subject title must read: “[DuSable 2020 Essay Submission] STUDENT First & Last NAME – SCHOOL NAME.”